-Goal: By studying a spatial syntax based language like ASL, a unique window, that would not be possible with spoken language, is gained into the structural and functional plasticity of the human brain.
-Findings will provide advancement to scientific debate about the nature of brain plasticity and reversibility of the critical period for language acquisition in adult learners.
+Goal: By studying a spatial syntax-based language like ASL, a unique window, that would not be possible with spoken language, is gained into the structural and functional plasticity of the human brain.
+Findings will provide advancement to scientific debate about the nature of brain plasticity and the reversibility of the critical period for language acquisition in adult learners.

 Infant Sensitivity To Natural Language Rhythms in Fingerspelling

 Question: How can we understand the nature of visual-manual rhythmic-temporal patterns which are central to visual sign phonology, and how infants’ visual language experience changes their sensitivity to these patterns?

 Goal: Fingerspelling, a manual representation of English orthography, contains such patterns and has been hypothesized to play a crucial role in later language and literacy acquisition.
 Findings will permit us to better identify components of the language signal to which infants are most sensitive, and the contribution of visual sign phonology to language and literacy acquisition.